Stay At Home Educator

 Get Online Activities for a Nuts and Seeds Theme

 Online Story – Go to YouTube and listen to the book The Tiny Seed by Eric Carle.
 Explain that this book details the life cycle of a seed throughout the seasons.
-Fold a paper into fours and label each fold with a season.
+Fold a piece of paper into fours and label each fold with a season.
 Invite your preschooler to draw what happened to the seed during each season.

 One Seed Song – Listen to the song One Seed by Laurie Berkner.
 This song teaches us how to take care of our planet and respect nature.
 It’s a great message for our preschool generation!